 The baby Jesus may have been born on December 25th, but it took a while for the 3 Kings to arrive.
 The Christmas season (unofficially) comes to an end at Epiphany, otherwise known as 3 Kings Day.

-It is not a public holiday in France, but is still recognized in schools and workplaces with a galette de roi.
-It is a pastry cake from Brittany, which has an interesting detail of a feuve (small figurine) hidden inside of it.
-The person who finds the feuve in his/her slice of galette is crowned King or Queen for the day.
+An interesting detail is that it has a feuve (small figurine) hidden inside of it, and the person who finds the feuve in his/her slice of galette is crowned King or Queen for the day.

 I hope you enjoyed that list of interesting French Christmas traditions!
-As a little gift, here are some free Christmas French-English flashcards for you to enjoy.
+As a little gift, you can download some free Christmas French-English flashcards below.
+Joyeux Noël and à bientôt !